Murder of Joey Fischer: Further appeals and aftermath

 On February 24, 2000, the United States Court of Appeals for the Fifth Circuit (5th Circuit), acting sua sponte (on their own accord), decided to rehear Cisneros' sentence en banc (before the entire court).
 After reviewing the case, they reaffirmed the conviction on January 4, 2001.
 A petition for a rehearing was denied by the court on February 2, 2001.
 Her defense filed a writ of certiorari, seeking a judicial court review, on April 4, 2001.
 On June 19, 2001, Cisneros' defense filed a petition with the U.S. Supreme Court to review her conviction and have it overturned.
 They claimed that the U.S. federal government did not have jurisdiction over her case because there was no evidence of foreign commerce to invoke federal jurisdiction.
 Cisneros' attorney stated that the evidence brought forward from the prosecution showed that the murder arrangements were made in Texas, and that the murderers traveled from Dallas to Brownsville—not Mexico—before the murder.
 Since the U.S. Supreme Court only reviews a few hundred cases out of the thousands of requests it receives each year, this appeal was Cisneros' last attempt to have her conviction overturned.
 The 5th Circuit refused to consider the appeal on October 3.
 The U.S. Supreme Court denied her request for an appeal a second time on November 10, 2008, bringing the case to full closure.

 According to the Federal Bureau of Prisons, Cisneros was jailed in the Federal Correctional Institution in Tallahassee, Florida.
 She is now at the Federal Medical Center, Carswell with BOP#77877-079.
 Years after her imprisonment, she maintained that she did not order Fischer's murder.
 Martínez, a non-US citizen subject to deportation as a result of her conviction, was released from prison in April 2001 and later died in Matamoros.
 Garza, who was sentenced to life in prison, turned to religion and became a devout Catholic.
 In a letter written to the press in 2013, he thanked God for saving his life after two ruptured stomach ulcers, and a heart attack that nearly killed him in 2012.
 He was imprisoned at the age of 42 and will not be eligible for parole until June 2028 (when he will be 78 years old).
 He has spent time in several Texas prisons, including the Louis C. Powledge Unit, the Terrell Unit, and the Eastham Unit.

 Inside the gymnasium of Fischer's former school is a gold plaque that reads:

+Adaptation

+The murder of Joey Fischer served as the inspiration for the Lifetime film Nobody Dumps My Daughter that was part of its "Ripped From the Headlines" feature films starring Ana Ortiz as Mary (who was based on Dora Cisneros), Jasmine Vegas as Theresa (who was based on Christina Cisneros), Sheila E. as Anna (who was based on María Mercedes Martínez), and Aiden Howard as Jimmy Simpson (who was based on Joey Fischer).